Maxikozie/Maxikozie/README.md

 ### Hey, I'm Maximilian 👋

-Engineering and Architecture student, new to development I like building things that make access easier — especially when it comes to music, media, and useful tools.
+Engineering and Architecture student, new to development.

+I like building things that make access easier — especially when it comes to music, media, and useful tools.